 Because Perch Pond is shallow, it typically freezes over before large, deepwater lakes nearby, making it an early ice fishing and ice skating spot in the area.
 Information about ice thickness safety can be found on the Maine Department of Inland Fisheries and Wildlife website at

-The 841-acre Perch Pond Woodlot, owned and managed by the University of Maine, ecompasses nearly half the pond, wrapping around its east and south shore.
-Sewell Park is a block of land just to the west of the woodlot’s boundary, on the south end of the pond.
+The 841-acre Perch Pond Woodlot, owned and managed by the University of Maine, encompasses nearly half the pond, wrapping around its east and south shore.
+Sewall Park is a block of land just to the west of the woodlot’s boundary, on the south end of the pond.
 The rest of the pond is hemmed in by wetlands.
 As a result, no buildings are located on the shore of the pond, which measures over 3.5 miles.

 A warm water fishery, Perch Pond is home to white and yellow perch, as well as brook trout.